Certain resolutions can boost your productivity and change your life! This is particularly true for UPSC CSE aspirants.

 For Mains, learn how to write a great answer.
 Good writing skills are necessary for UPSC CSE Mains.
 Make it a habit to write model answers of previous year UPSC questions, and get evaluated by peers or experts.
 Writing improves your clarity of thinking.

 For Interview, improve communication skills.
 Practice speaking quality English.
 Read newspapers and listen to the news – AIR, and RajyaSabha TV.
 Develop a good vocabulary.
 This helps a lot.

 9. Stop the habit of checking your mobile phones frequently

 Mobile phones are the biggest distraction for UPSC aspirants.
 Stop checking for WhatsApp or Facebook messages every minute.
 Keep your mobile phone away while studying from books.
 Snooze all unnecessary notifications/alerts except those from UPSC Apps.
 This would improve your productivity significantly.

 Usually, aspirants read and lot but revise little.
-But the key to a powerful memory is the revision.
+But the key to a powerful memory is revision.

 Revise whatever you study in a day before you go to bed.
 Also revise the same, the next day before you start.
 Also, make sure you revise on weekends and month-ends.
 This will work magic, and you become an expert in whatever you studied.